brave/brave-browser/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New files have MPL-2.0 license header.
 - [ ] Request a security/privacy review as needed.
-- [ ] Adequate test coverage exists to prevent regressions
+- [ ] Adequate test coverage exists to prevent regressions.